martika/FourConnectWinner/ConnectFourWinner/README.md

 * Domain entity model
 * Service with the logic bussiness
 * Web.API REST

 There is not Infrastructure project because it was not need database.

-Logger with Serilog extension with sink in file Validator implemented with composite pattern
+Logger with Serilog extension with sink in file.

+Validator implemented with composite pattern.

 ### Installation